intanjwa/ProjectProposal/README.md

 Login
 -The user can signup and login to the application for order the ice cream

+Cart
+-User able to fill the order form

+Order History
+-Enable user to view the history of their order

 # SCREEN NAVIGATION
+1. SignUp
+2. Login
+3. ListOfProduct (Main screen)
+4. Cart
+5. Order History

 # WIDGETS